 I am a PhD student in Machine Learning supervised by Doina Precup and co-supervised by Joelle Pineau in the Reasoning and Learning Lab at McGill University.
-The lab is co-affiliated with the Montreal Institute of Learning Algorithms (MILA)
+The lab is co-affiliated with the Montreal Institute of Learning Algorithms (MILA).
+I am also a research intern at Maluuba, Microsoft Research, collaborating with Philip Bachman.

 Previously, I was a Masters student at University of Cambridge in the MPhil Machine Learning, Speech and Language Technology program.
 I completed my Masters degree under the supervision of Zoubin Ghahramani and Yarin Gal at Cambridge Machine Learning Group.
 My Masters was funded by the Cambridge Commonwealth and International Trust, and I was a member of St John’s College, Cambridge.